akeneo/pim-api-docs/content/akeneo-event-platform/faq.md

 The **only** Event Platform limits are:

 - Up to 20 subscribers per PIM instance
-- Up to 20 subscriptions per subscribers
+- Up to 20 subscriptions per subscriber
 - No limit on the type of events

 ### Is the order of events guaranteed?